ClementCaporal/analyse_epithelium_project/README.md

 ## Contributing

 You can contribute to this project by forking the repository and submitting a pull request.
 We will review your changes and merge them into the main repository if they are relevant.

+Contributors: Clément Caporal, Camille Duquesne and Louise Dagher This projected has been created for the [Learning Planet Institute bachelor](https://licence.learningplanetinstitute.org/en)